 When researching leadership accreditation, expect to come up against a handful of acronyms, numbers, and lengthy course titles you may not understand at first.

 We’ve put this blog post together to offer clarity, and to simplify your research.
+This jargon buster is designed to help you cut through complexity and get straight to the definition of the words and terms associated with leadership accreditation.
 While you may not read the entire course from start to finish, it’s our hope that you can refer back to this blog to familiarise yourself with key concepts and be pointed toward resources relevant to each.

 Leadership accreditation is a way to formalise management and leadership experience in a framework of recognisable qualifications.
 Awarding bodies like the Chartered Management Institute (CMI) develop courses that consolidate and present core management concepts, teaching delegates how to understand and incorporate these into their professional toolkit.

 By achieving a leadership accreditation, you demonstrate your credentials and improve your professional prospects.
 Many aspiring managers seek to gain accreditation when looking to progress into a more senior role and represent a route into management for those with no experience.

 The leadership accreditation jargon buster

 Here are some terms you’ll encounter when researching leadership accreditation.
 We’ve organised them alphabetically for ease of use, and linked them to supplementary resources where relevant.

 A fast-tracked, well-structured and intensive programme providing detailed information on core concepts of the topic like boardroom characteristics and creating high performing teams.